DVillers77/HTML-AND-CSS-PROJECTS/SUPPLEMENTARY_LEARNING_HTML_CSS.md

 - A misconfigured firewall can lead to a poor developer experience (UX) by preventing file uploads or site access, making clear error messages and logs essential for troubleshooting.

 ---

+#### CHALLENGE - applying FTP knowledge

+### Course Step Number: 567

+### Date Researched: 2025-08-25

+##### Key Concepts / Summary

+This challenge requires the application of the foundational FTP concepts learned in the previous steps.
+The objective is to demonstrate understanding of key terms such as FTP, ports, firewalls, and configuration within a practical context.

+##### Insights from Chat Discussion summary

+- The learner correctly identified that this step is a challenge, which requires a `README.md` entry, correcting the AI's previous documentation error.
+- The learner also identified an error in the README sequential numbering, ensuring the correct number `96` was used for this entry.
+- The learner provided examples of correct `README.md` entries, clarifying that they should include both a heading and a detailed paragraph summary.

+---